jangaraev/laravel-blade-cache/README.md

 # laravel-blade-cache

 A small package to cache blade views.
+It caches the whole contents of rendered blade file as a regular cache item and then just outputs it from cache during next requests.

+It gives a significant speed & memory usage improvement in case if a large dataset is to be processed in blade files, typically a large Eloquent collection with lots of relationships loaded.

 ## Installation